 how to make collaborative choices in a simple way?

-there is no free lunch. but in this case there is strateegia.digital, a platform that simplifies the application of mechanisms like this, of collaborative choices, through interfaces that dispense people´s effort and even understanding of the calculations and statistics behind the dynamics.
+there is no free lunch. but in this case there is strateegia.digital, a platform that simplifies the application of mechanisms such as these, in co-creation and co-selection, through interfaces that dispense people with the effort and even understanding of the calculations and statistics behind the dynamics.

-author: andré neves, designer, professor at ufpe’s design department since 1996 and associate researcher at the strateegia.digital platform
+andréneves, designer, professor at ufpe’s design department since 1996 and associate scientist at the strateegia.digital platform.